Payment Flow

 Multiple types of flows were wireframed to show key workflows such as paying with a promo code, adding a tip to the order, or doing a partial payment.
 Some of these options are shown on the right.

-An obstacle that I encountered in this part of the process was trying to balance stakeholder input as well the best experience for users.
+An obstacle that I encountered in this part of the process was trying to balance stakeholder input with the best experience for users.
 As such, I had to cycle between wireframing and high-fidelity mockups/prototypes as stakeholder priorities were changing.
 This project followed a very iterative design process.

 Payment pages showing items in cart and payment method